 When it is impractical or uneconomical to make a clear and accurate description of the technical requirements, a "brand name or equivalent" description may be used as a means to define the performance or other salient requirements of procurement.
 The specific features of the named brand which shall be met by offers shall be clearly stated; and identify all requirements which the offerors shall fulfill and all other factors to be used in evaluating bids or proposals.

 The Board will not approve any expenditure for an unauthorized purchase or contract.

 Procurement Methods

-The District shall utilize the following methods of procurement:
+The District shall have and use documented procedures, consistent with the standards described above, for the following methods of procurement: